nqcm/pathway-to-arabic/docs/reading/guided-reading.md

 Zubdah alTafseer is an abridged version of فتح القدير of Sheikh Muhammad bin Ali Shawkani, written by Dr. Muhammad Suleiman Al-Ashqar.
 The language is easy and it is recommended by many as a perfect beginner friendly tafseer.

-!!! note ""
+!!! info "Download links"

-You can read online or download the complete book from [here](https://islamhouse.com/ar/books/398614/)
+- You can read online or download the complete book from [here](https://islamhouse.com/ar/books/398614/)
 - Download the last Juz and Surah al-Fatihah from [here](https://drive.google.com/file/d/1npd6LapINnBDSFKGCN3poprM28jFdbv8/view)
 - [Guided reading videos of the last juz and surah al-Fatihah](https://www.youtube.com/playlist?list=PLLR4KhKkm2c9-LZAqxA6NQeWmltSziXVK)